sysgears/apollo-universal-starter-kit/README.md

 and mobile versions of your app at the same time connected to the same backend.

 For running Android or iOS you need to set in `packages/mobile/.spinrc.js` `config.builders.ios.enabled` and/or `config.builders.android.enabled` field `true`.

+### Configuring IDE/Editor

+Make sure to enable `eslint` and `tslint` integration in your Editor or IDE this will save you from many little and big traps when working with the code.

 #### Running on a device